-(leaning his head back)

-Appearances, my dear Figaro.
+(trying to put his arm over Figaro's shoulder) Appearances, my dear Figaro.

-(lathering the Count's neck)
+(removing the Count's arm)

-Appearances, my dear lord are frequently false.
+Appearances, my dear lord, are frequently false.
 I, for example, am much better than I appear to be.
-Can the great nobility in general say as much or do they need to be cut down to size? (threatening with the razor)
+Can the great nobility in general say as much?

-SFX - the sound of polite knocking on the door interrupts the scene.
+SFX - the sound of polite knocking on the door